Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account gives you access to more than one tenant, select your account in the top right corner, and set your portal session to the desired Azure AD tenant
+1. If your account is present in more than one Azure AD tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
-   (using **Switch Directory**).
 1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.

 #### Register the client app (dotnet-web-daemon-v2)